Untamed Alphabets

 Typographic Explorations in Digital and Non-Digital Methodologies

-This is a case study of manipulated typography using a digital camera and a non-digital printer — Vivitar Instant Slide Printer.
-When typographic characters are folded, reflected, and crumpled, they create unexpected shapes and have depth.
-I think the form of letters can influence our emotions before we ever read it.
-The aim of this study was to create an appeal through expression in dimensional space.
-Gerstner said, “the means to create expression is not to be found in spoken language, but rather in all objective possibilities of typographic form”.
+This project is a case study in the manipulation of typography through the use of a digital camera and a non-digital printer — Vivitar Instant Slide Printer.
+Through the folding, reflection, and crumpling of typographic characters, intriguing and dimensional shapes emerge.
+These visual forms create unexpected shapes and have depth, and evoke emotions even before the text is read, highlighting the influence of letter shapes on our perception.
+The primary objective of this study was to generate an aesthetic appeal by exploring expression in three-dimensional space.
+In line with the words of Gerstner, who states, “the means to create expression is not to be found in spoken language, but rather in all objective possibilities of typographic form”.

 Non-Digital Printing Methodology